Alcohol and drug screening of occupational drivers for preventing injury

 O B J E C T I V E S

-test was designed to detect (alcohol, cannabinoids, cocaine, am-phetamines, opiates, benzodiazepines, phencyclidine or prescrip- To assess the effects of alcohol and drug screening of occupational tion drugs).
+test was designed to detect (alcohol, cannabinoids, cocaine, am-phetamines, opiates, benzodiazepines, phencyclidine or prescrip-

 drivers (operating a motorised vehicle) in preventing injury (orwork-related effects such as sickness absence related to injury).